dalfrom/soncat/README.md

 - Debug: `--debug` allows for an in-depth logging of the processes of Soncat's core.

 An example to this could be `run --port=10 --debug --config-path="./configurations/local.json"`.
 Only json configuration are supported

+## Issues and development

+[Linear](https://linear.app/) is used for development and issues; it contains a dedicated team for the Soncat repo, so all the commits will reference the Soncat prefix (SNC) followed by the issue incremental number (i.e. SNC-4)